-V-shaped hull design helps the kayak track straight.
+The V-shaped hull design helps the kayak track straight.
 Kayaks with this hull type are mostly for recreational activities like fishing.
 It can be unstable when you get in, but it has better secondary stability.
-Thus, makes the kayak runs smoother in the water.
+This makes the kayak runs smoother in the water.

-Pontoon is a combination of the flat and rounded hull, which provides excellent primary and secondary stability.
+A pontoon combines a flat and rounded hull, providing excellent primary and secondary stability.
 However, they tend to be slow.
-Slow can be okay when you are sitting on top of a great fishing spot, but not so great if you are in a hurry to get to the next one.
+Slow can be okay when sitting on top of a great fishing spot but not so great if you are in a hurry to get to the next one.

 Storage is essential, especially if you’re fishing or you want to spend an all-day trip.
 Kayak fishing requires you to bring more stuff.
 Make sure there’s enough storage to accommodate all your gear.

 If you have equipment that needs to be dry, storage hatches are also handy.
-For bigger stuff, there are also open storage areas that come with bungee cords.
+There are also open storage areas with bungee cords for bigger stuff.
 Fishing kayaks have built-in deck mounts like rod holders.
-This is useful for people who change bait often and keeps the rods in place.
+This is useful for people who change bait often and keep the rods in place.

 Most of the time, we disregard the presence of a paddle holder.
 I consider one near the cockpit very convenient.

 Some kayaks have integrated mounts that you can attach to your fishfinder or rod holders.
-If you have accessories that you need to mount, make sure they have a place in your kayak.
+If you need to mount accessories, make sure they have a place in your kayak.

-When you are fishing, you need to be able to get to the right spot, and maneuverability is essential.
-Length, width, and the kayak’s rocker are essential factors that influence your kayak’s maneuverability.
+When fishing, you need to get to the right spot, and maneuverability is essential.
+Length, width, and the kayak’s rocker are essential factors influencing your kayak’s maneuverability.

 Here are some examples; kayaks with higher rockers have better turning but not excellent tracking.
 The lower rockers have the opposite effect.
 Sit-on-top kayaks are easier to control.
 They have better tracking abilities than its counterpart.